gabrielececchia/obsidian/vehicle dynamics/e.V. Dynamics.md

 *Pneumatic trail* is a different way of looking at this asymmetry in the print.
 The pneumatic trail is the distance from the fore-aft center of the print to the center of action of the lateral force.
 *==The tire aligning torque is the lateral force times the pneumatic trail, or, penumatic trail equals aligning torque divided by the lateral force==*.

 ### Linear Range - Low  slip angle
 The higher stresses in the aft part of the print work to reduce the slip angle.
 This is true in the linear range of tire performance.

 ### Nonlinear - High slip angle
 At high slip angles, the rear of the print is sliding laterally along the ground.
 This reduces the amount of stabilizing aligning torque.
 At breakway (the friction limit) the aligning torque is reduced to near zero, ad in many cases actually reverses sign.
 This means that when the tire is sliding, it no longer has any tendency to line up with its path (and may actually try to increase its slip angle).

-## Mechanical Trail, Pneumatic Trail and Steering Torques.
+## Mechanical Trail, Pneumatic Trail and Steering Torques
 *Trail* is illustrated by a swiveling caster.
 The tire print trails behind its steering pivot.
 In other words, the caster angle gives a mechanical trail.
 Another way to obtain mechanical trail is to move the kingpin forward of the wheel centre.